Claude Code Output Truncated by Context Window

 How to judge: Look at the most recent tool_result before the truncation.
 If it is enormous, that is the issue.

-How to judge: Check for a “compacted” or “summarized” marker in the transcript right before the truncated turn.
+How to judge: You saw a “Context low · run /compact” banner or a checkpoint line, or the transcript JSON contains a summary record right before the truncated turn.

 4. The system prompt + skills + tools grew without notice

-Every plugin, skill, and MCP server adds tokens to the system block.
-A modest user prompt now starts with 40k tokens of overhead, leaving little for the reply.
+Every plugin, skill, and MCP server adds tokens to the system block before you type a word.
+A modest prompt can now start with 40K+ tokens of overhead, leaving less for the reply and pushing you toward the compaction threshold faster.

-How to judge: Run claude --debug and look at the reported system token count.
-Surprisingly high numbers explain a lot.
+How to judge: Run /context (or start with claude --debug) and read the system / tools / MCP token breakdown.
+Surprisingly high numbers there explain a lot.

 5. Prior assistant turns were verbose and stayed in context